 Okay, so technically the cookies you see here do not have chocolate chips in them, because I didn't have any when I was baking these cookies.
 So I used just milk chocolate chunks.
 The actual recipe calls for BOTH chocolate chips and chocolate chunks.

 These beauties are soft and delicious; they are full of melty chocolate pockets (the best thing ever!) and they are just the perfect treat for all chocolate lovers.
 And this is not just me saying that to convince you to make them.
 I shared these cookies with a few friends of mine, and I swear they were the talk of the day!

 Now before I go on to give you the recipe for these cookies here are a few points you must follow to achieve the best results:

 1.)
-So I haven’t actually tried the original Levain Bakery cookies, but I’ve seen plenty of them online, and being a chocolate lover, I was pretty much dying to try these cookies out.
+So I haven't actually tried the original Levain Bakery cookies, but I've seen plenty of them online, and being a chocolate lover, I was pretty much dying to try them out.
 The recipe that these cookies are inspired from can be found here.
 While the original recipe calls for dark chocolate, I decided to go for milk chocolate because I have a little one at home, and I was afraid that she may not like dark chocolate.